 AI-Assisted Career Curation

-Using Claude Code to collect fifteen years of career artifacts, curate them through a bronze-silver-gold pipeline, and catch AI errors before they became public.
+Collecting fifteen years of career artifacts, curating them through a bronze-silver-gold pipeline, catching AI errors before they became public, and deploying the result as a live interview chatbot.

 The Problem